lemerv/Lightning-Record-Explorer-Suite/README.md

+# Lightning Record Explorer Suite

+A suite (of just one so far 😉) lightning web components for Salesforce.

-# Kanban Explorer Documentation
+# Kanban Explorer

-Welcome to the comprehensive documentation for Kanban Explorer - the powerful kanban board component for Salesforce that brings true kanban functionality to your org.
+The powerful kanban board component for Salesforce that brings true kanban functionality to your org.

 ![Kanban Explorer in parent mode with multi-select enabled](docs/images/Case-Parent-Multi-Board.png)